marco-sundsk/NCD-GroupA-Demo/README.md

-    pub jack_pod: Balance,  // as name shows and half of it would belong to the winner pub owner_pod: Balance,  // winner would share a tip to the playground, this is where those tips go pub reward_fee_fraction: RewardFeeFraction,  // a fraction defines tip rate pub win_history: Vector<WinnerInfo>,  // an always grow vector records all win event, as a demo, we ignore the management of its size, but in real project, it must be taken care of, maybe has a maximum length and remove the oldest item when exceeds. pub accounts: LookupMap<AccountId, Balance>,  // records dice user bought by his payment amount.
-This map has a mechanism to shrink, when a user's balance is reduce to zero, the entry would be removed.
+    pub jack_pod: Balance,  // as name shows and half of it would belong to the winner pub owner_pod: Balance,  // winner would share a tip to the playground, this is where those tips go pub reward_fee_fraction: RewardFeeFraction,  // a fraction defines tip rate
+    // an always grow vector records all win event,
+    // as a demo, we ignore the management of its size,
+    // but in real project, it must be taken care of,
+    // maybe has a maximum length and remove the oldest item when exceeds. pub win_history: Vector<WinnerInfo>,
+    // records dice user bought by his payment amount.
+    // This map has a mechanism to shrink,
+    // when a user's balance is reduce to zero, the entry would be removed. pub accounts: LookupMap<AccountId, Balance>,
 }

 ```